Wynn, Encore casinos can operate at 100 percent capacity

 Wynn Resorts Ltd.’s Las Vegas gaming floors have been given the green light to operate at full capacity, effective Monday.

-The Nevada Gaming Control Board granted the Strip casino operator permission to amend its occupancy and physical distancing requirements after it showed that it had 88 percent of its employees vaccinated as of Saturday, as reported by Fox 5.
+The Nevada Gaming Control Board granted the Strip casino operator permission to amend its occupancy and physical distancing requirements after it showed that it had 88 percent of its employees vaccinated as of Saturday.

-All Clark County casino floors had occupancy restrictions raised from 50 percent to 80 percent on Saturday.
+“This shows the (gaming) industry’s commitment across the board not only to meet but exceed the goals set by the Gaming Control Board to get our destination back,” said Brendan Bussmann of Global Market Advisors.
+“Having all of the amenities to make Vegas, Vegas is key and critical to that effort.”

+“Our employees and guests will continue to follow health and safety guidelines, including mask compliance, to ensure a safe and comfortable environment for all,” the statement said.

+The company’s vaccination rate surpasses that of Nevada, which has initiated vaccinations for 46 percent of those 16 and older as of Monday, according to data from the Nevada Department of Health and Human Services and U.S. Census Bureau.

-Wynn had been encouraging staff to get vaccinated, sharing videos discussing the benefits of the vaccinations and offering on-site vaccination clinics.
-Workers who do not get inoculated are required to take a weekly COVID-19 test.
+Wynn has been encouraging staff to get shots, sharing videos discussing the benefits of the vaccinations and offering on-site clinics.
+Workers who do not get inoculated are required to take a COVID-19 test weekly.

-“Our employees and guests will continue to follow health and safety guidelines, including mask compliance, to ensure a safe and comfortable environment for all,” according to the statement.

 Contact Bailey Schulz at bschulz@reviewjournal.com.
 Follow @bailey_schulz on Twitter.